zhangzhao4444/claude-debugs-for-you/README.md

 2. Install the extension
   - If using `.vsix` directly, go to the three dots in "Extensions" in VS Code and choose "Install from VSIX..."
 3. Open a project containing a `.vscode/launch.json` with the first configuration setup to debug a specific file with `${file}`.
+4. On startup, a popup will show that the debug server started and a path to the node binary
+  - This can be disabled in settings (e.g. once you've done it the first time or if you're using /sse)

 ### If using node process based method (required for Claude Desktop)
-4. Execute "Start MCP Debug Server" (A popup will show that it started: copy the path to `mcp-debug.js`)
+5. Copy the path of the node binary to `mcp-debug.js` in the popup

 <img width="384" alt="image" src="https://github.com/user-attachments/assets/5de31d62-32e5-4eac-83f1-cd6bacc2ab7d" />

-5. Paste the following (BUT UPDATE THE PATH!) in your `claude_desktop_config.json` or edit accordingly if you use other MCP servers
+5. Paste the following (BUT UPDATE THE PATH TO THE COPIED ONE!) in your `claude_desktop_config.json` or edit accordingly if you use other MCP servers

 ```
 {